 Danish permanent establishments and Danish companies engaged in transactions with a.o. group companies are obliged to report summary information on these transactions in their tax returns.
 They are also required to prepare and keep written documentation of the prices and terms determined in their transactions.
 Further, an independent accountant's opinion is required in certain specific situations.
 Small companies are subject to reduced transfer pricing obligations.
-A penalty applies if there is no (or insufficient) documentation - a minimum of DKK 250,000 plus 10 % of the further assessed taxable income.
+A penalty applies if (the filing is too late and/or) there is no (or insufficient) documentation - in general DKK 250,000 plus 10 % of the further assessed taxable income.

-Denmark has implemented the OECD country-bycountry reporting for groups with a turnover of at least EUR 750 million (on a consolidated basis).
+Denmark has implemented the OECD country-by-country reporting for groups with a turnover of at least EUR 750 million (on a consolidated basis).